 *Those two qualities signify two different ways of not being motivated by rational considerations.
 The first term denotes one’s being outside the domain of pure reason, as in emotional states and value-judgments; the second term denotes one’s contradicting oneself either in acts or in thoughts.
 (Value-judgments can indeed be “rational” or “irrational,” but only in their relations with each other, so that, for instance, it is unreasonable to be committed to mutually inconsistent values.
 The act of valuing itself is outside reason, i.e., neither rational nor irrational.)

-**The biological sciences are indeed “interpretations” and “social constructions,” but that fact has no interesting implications.
-In particular, it doesn’t imply that they have no truth, i.e., that they do not at least partly correspond to reality.
+**The biological sciences are indeed “interpretations” and (in a sense) “social constructions,” but that fact has no interesting implications.
+In particular, it doesn’t imply that they have no truth, i.e., that they do not correspond to reality.
 More fundamentally, my classmates and professor are confusing biology-the-real-thing with biology-the-science, which studies the real thing.
 They’re effectively denying the existence of biology-the-real-thing, the actual processes that occur in the actual body.
 (These are what I was referring to by invoking “biology,” but the professor turned my meaning around when she said that biology is only an interpretation.)
 They’re idealists, postmodern idealists.

 Postmodern irony.— Given the rigor of the scientific method, the conclusions of modern natural science are much less “socially constructed” than are the ideas of postmodernists who critique science as being socially constructed.
 Maybe these people should look in the mirror from time to time.